cmsmaxinc/filament-system-versions/README.md

 ])
 ```

-### Stats
+### DependencyStat
-Stats widget will display the installed version of the dependencies and the latest version available.
+Stat widget will display the installed version of the dependencies and the latest version available.

 ```php
 class StatsOverview extends BaseWidget